web3privacy/web3privacy/README.md

 ## Mixing services
 - [UniJoin](https://unijoin.io) - We help you regain and maintain your anonymity by mixing your cryptos in a pool with other anonymity enthusiasts and receive untraceable coins using CoinJoin technology
-- [Tornado Cash](https://en.wikipedia.org/wiki/Tornado_Cash) - is an open source, non-custodial, fully decentralized cryptocurrency tumbler that runs on Ethereum Virtual Machine-compatible networks.
+- [TC](https://en.wikipedia.org/wiki/Tornado_Cash) - is an open source, non-custodial, fully decentralized cryptocurrency tumbler that runs on Ethereum Virtual Machine-compatible networks.
 - [Coinomize](https://coinomize.biz) - Coinomize helps you protect your privacy and identity and mix your Bitcoins (CoinJoin) easily and cheaply without storing any logs from you.
 - [Mix BTC](https://mixbtc.online) - bitcoin mixer.
 - [0xTIP](https://0xmonero.com/mixer) - 0xTIP features mixing, private bridging from Ethereum to BNB chain as well as off-chain transfers.